 Description

-The building is probably of the C18, built of rubble stone with a continuous stone slate roof.
-It comprises a cart gate at the centre, with pedestrian gate to the right beyond a full width rectangular pier, and a small enclosed structure at the left end, said to be a stable for the parson's cob.
-The roof has open rafters, supported on tapered king posts on the cross walls.
-The pedestrian gate has a pierced lintel for a former turning gate.
-The stable has a small ventilated opening to the front and a boarded door set in a dowelled frame. the present gates are a later replacement.
+The lych-gate and stable at the entrance to the churchyard of the Church of St Stephen likely dates from the 18th century.
+It is constructed of rubble stone and features a continuous stone slate roof.
+The structure includes a cart gate in the center, with a pedestrian gate to the right, which is located beyond a full-width rectangular pier.
+To the left, there is a small enclosed structure believed to be a stable for the parson's cob.
+The roof has open rafters supported by tapered king posts on the cross walls.
+The pedestrian gate includes a pierced lintel that once accommodated a turning gate.
+The stable has a small ventilated opening at the front and a boarded door set in a dowelled frame.
+The current gates are a later replacement.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.